 Since the founding of Ollie's in 1982, we have grown organically by backfilling existing markets and leveraging our brand awareness, marketing and infrastructure to expand into new markets in contiguous states.
-We have expanded to 476 stores located in 29 states as of April 29, 2023.
+We have expanded to 505 stores located in 30 states as of October 28, 2023, opening our 500th store in Iowa City, IA, our 30th state during the quarter.

 Our stores are supported by three distribution centers, one each in York, PA, Commerce, GA and Lancaster, TX.
-We are in the process of expanding our York, PA distribution center, which will provide an additional 201,000 square feet of distribution capacity and is expected to be completed in the first half of 2023.
+We recently completed the expansion of our York, PA distribution center, which provides an additional 201,000 square feet of distribution capacity.
 In the first quarter of fiscal 2023, the Company acquired land in Princeton, IL, for the construction of its fourth distribution center.
-The Company expects to occupy the distribution center in the second quarter of fiscal 2024.
-With the expansion of our York, PA distribution center and the addition of our fourth distribution center, we believe our distribution capabilities will support over 700 stores.
+The total cost of the land and building is expected to be in the range of approximately \$85 million.
+The Company expects to occupy the distribution center in the first half of fiscal 2024.
+With the expansion of our York, PA distribution center and the addition of our fourth distribution center, we believe our distribution capabilities will support between 700 and 750 stores.